viamrobotics/docs/docs/getting-started/roverrinkfaq.md

 2. Click **TRY YOUR ROBOT** to access your Rover Rental robot in the Viam app.

 ### My robot had an error, a system crash, or is physically stuck.

-1. The timer does not stop
+1. The timer does not stop at any time.
-2. Notify support via our Community Slack.
+2. Notify support via our Community Slack[^cs].
-3. Use the Add Viam Support button your robot's Location page to give Viam Support access to your Location.
-See []
+3. Use the **Add Viam Support** button on your robot's Location page to give Viam Support access to your Location.
+Refer to [Managing Locations and sub-locations](../app-usage/#managing-locations-and-sub-locations) in the **Using the Viam App** topic.

+[^cs]: Viam Support on Slack: [(ht<span></span>tps://viamrobotics.slack.com/archives/C042LE6LWQ6)](https://viamrobotics.slack.com/archives/C042LE6LWQ6)

 ### Can I extend my time?

 Sure!
 If the next time slot is open, click **Extend Reservation** on the Try GUI _before your session ends_ to reset the timer to 15 minutes.
 When your session ends, you can no longer extend it.
+You can click **Try** to add a new reservation.

 ### Can I cancel my reservation/session?

 Yes.
 Click **Cancel Reservation** on the Try GUI to either release your queued reservation or to immediately end your active session.

 ### Can I reuse my Rover Rental Robot?

 Yes.
 However, note that each reservation is fulfilled with a _new_ robot having the standard configuration.
 For your next session, you can copy the config from your previous robot to the new robot.
-At any time prior to the start of your new rental (advised, to save rental seconds):
+At any time prior to the start of your new rental:

 1. Access [https://app.viam.com/](https://app.viam.com/try)
 2. Under **LOCATIONS**, click “Rover Rental.”